 What if You Can’t Afford to Pay?

-- Installment agreement — Make monthly payments for up to six years.
+- Installment agreement — Make monthly payments for up to six years and even longer in some cases.

-- Offer in compromise — Pay a lump sum or 24-monthly payments to settle your tax debt.
+- Offer in compromise — Pay a lump sum or 24-monthly payments to settle your tax debt for less than owed.

 - Currently not collectible — if you can’t afford to pay, the IRS will give your account CNC status and pause collection actions against you.